microsoft/Kusto-Query-Language/doc/binfunction.md

 ---
 # bin()

 Rounds values down to an integer multiple of a given bin size.

 Used frequently in combination with [`summarize by ...`](./summarizeoperator.md).
-If you have a scattered set of values, they will be grouped into a smaller set of specific values.
+If you have a scattered set of values, they'll be grouped into a smaller set of specific values.

 Null values, a null bin size, or a negative bin size will result in null.

 Alias to `floor()` function.